 Social care roles are exempt under the Rehabilitation of Offenders Act 1974.
-Therefore, we ask all applicants who have been provisionally offered a job to declare any convictions, cautions, reprimands and final warnings that are not protected (i.e. that are not filtered out) as defined by the Rehabilitation of Offenders Act 1974 (Exceptions) Order 1975 (as amended in 2013).
+Therefore, we ask all applicants who have been provisionally offered a job to declare any convictions, cautions, reprimands and final warnings that are not protected (i.e. that are not filtered out) as defined by the Rehabilitation of Offenders Act 1974 (Exceptions) Order 1975 (as amended in 2013 and 2020).

 An offer of employment is conditional on receipt of a satisfactory DBS check at the level appropriate for the role.
 The registered manager is responsible for identifying if, and if so at what level, a DBS check is necessary for the role.
 For staff working in regulated activity, such as care staff, we request an enhanced DBS with barred list check.

 A criminal record does not necessarily mean that we cannot employ an applicant, and we encourage those with a criminal record to apply.
 If a candidate reveals previous offences, we will carefully balance the candidate’s skills, experiences, and the circumstances of the offence(s) vis-à-vis the safety of our clients.